iExecBlockchainComputing/documentation-tools/tools/web3telegram/advanced-configuration.md

 ### dappWhitelistAddress

 The Ethereum contract address for the web3telegram dApps whitelist.
-By granting access to a whitelist, email address owners ensure their email is still available to consumers even after a new version of web3telegram dApp gets released.
+By granting access to a whitelist, Chat Id owners ensure their Chat Id is still available to consumers even after a new version of web3telegram dApp gets released.